Mental Health Facilities Wicomico County, MD

 Go Getters Inc Beacon Place

-Go Getters Inc Beacon Place is a mental health facility in Wicomico County, MD, located at 801 Johnson Street, 21801.
-Go Getters Inc Beacon Place provides partial hospitalization/day treatment and residential treatment.
-Go Getters Inc Beacon Place provides behavior modification and activity therapy to adults, young adults and seniors 65 or older.
-Go Getters Inc Beacon Place also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
-Some other services available at Go Getters Inc Beacon Place include suicide prevention services and diet and exercise counseling.
+Go Getters Inc Beacon Place is a mental health facility in Wicomico County, MD, located at 801 Johnson Street in the 21801 zip code.
+Go Getters Inc Beacon Place provides residential treatment and partial hospitalization/day treatment.
+Go Getters Inc Beacon Place provides activity therapy and behavior modification to seniors 65 or older, young adults and adults.
+Go Getters Inc Beacon Place also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered by Go Getters Inc Beacon Place consist of suicide prevention services and diet and exercise counseling.

 Learn More